-On May 27, 2021, the Court ruled to certify the Motion as a class action, while applying Israeli Law (the "Ruling").
+On May 27, 2021, following a lengthy procedure that included filing of various pleadings and affidavits, evidentiary hearings, and submission of summaries, the Court ruled to certify the motion as a class action, while applying the Israeli Law (the "Ruling").
 According to the Ruling, the class action shall include several causes of action according to the Israeli Securities Act and the Israeli Torts Ordinance, concerning the alleged misleading statements in the Company's SEC filings.
-The Ruling also addressed the size of the alleged aggrieved shareholders who may be included and be represented in the class action.